 - Squamous cells are thin, flat cells that form the top layer of the epidermis and can become squamous cell cancers.

-- Melanocytes are cells that the skin pigment melanin that gives skin its natural color.
+- Melanocytes are cells in the skin pigment melanin that gives skin its natural color.
 When skin is exposed to the sun or artificial light, melanocytes make more pigment and cause the skin to darken.
 Cancers that arise from the melanocytes are referred to as malignant melanoma.

 Signs of Melanoma